-There are thousands of people around the world who suffer from the similar weird feeling when trying to fall asleep.
+There are thousands of people around the world who suffer from the similar weird feeling when falling asleep.
 If you're wondering why it happens and how to stop it, read on as I show you what you need to know.

-What is the Weird Feeling When Trying to Fall Asleep?
+What is the Weird Feeling When Trying to Sleep?

 If you have trouble falling asleep, then you probably know that it's a common problem a lot of people suffer from.
 But what if you feel like having a panic attack while you're about to drift off?